 13. Conclusion of paymens

-On June 12, 2007, the payments procedure was formally concluded at an official ceremony hosted by German President Horst Köhler and attended by the German Chancellor Angela Merkel.
+On June 12, 2007, the payment procedure was formally ended at an official ceremony hosted by Federal President Horst Köhler and attended by Federal Chancellor Angela Merkel.
+The final report on the payments was presented at the same time.
+More than two million applications had been filed by the end of 2006.

 14. Archive Forced Labour